 Maple Heights is a medium-sized city located in the state of Ohio.
 With a population of 22,278 people and seven constituent neighborhoods, Maple Heights is the 68th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Maple Heights is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Maple Heights is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Maple Heights who work in office and administrative support (24.13%), sales jobs (8.72%), and management occupations (5.89%).
+Unlike some cities, Maple Heights isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Maple Heights are a mix of both white- and blue-collar jobs.
+Overall, Maple Heights is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Maple Heights who work in office and administrative support (15.64%), sales jobs (7.79%), and food service (7.71%).

 The most common language spoken in Maple Heights is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Polish and Spanish.